pecknigel/learning-resources/open-tasks.md

 Decoupled request processing project where a website process doesn’t get lost if the tab is closed.

 Practice project setting up a form processing cgi-bin type script for learning HTTP without XHR.

+Learning project for information architecture.

+Learning project for URLs.

+Learning project for HTTP.